Interesting Facts

 Human Heating Pad VS Pet Heating Pad

 The heated cat pad provides mild heat that is comparable to the body temperature of a dog or cat.
-For a pet’s skin, a regular human heating pad will be far too hot, making the animal afraid of the heat source.
+For a pet’s skin, regular human heating pads can become excessively hot for pets, potentially causing discomfort or anxiety.

 Heating pads created specifically for pets can be used safely by cats.
 This is so that they can heat up to a cat’s body temperature, not above it.
 This minimizes the chance of your cat being overheated while keeping them warm and cozy.